 Cycles

 The musical structure of Apocalypsis Iesu is that of two parts (Part I and Part II) that share two common thematic areas, as I have already proposed: those thematic areas could be called, as far as their reader is concerned, humanistic (corresponding to what epistolary and missionary that is included in the book), and spiritual (or visionary).
-The first, or humanistic, deals with what Juan is doing (seeing, listening, and writing) and has experienced (his possibly traumatic biography).
+The first, or humanistic, deals with what John is doing (seeing, listening, and writing) and has experienced (his possibly traumatic biography).
 The spiritual perspective is the one that John transmits to us as a witness, the one that he attempts to articulate with the apocalyptic imagery that constitutes the most spectacular side of the Book of Revelation.

 Thematically these two areas, the humanistic and the spiritual, are intertwined in two musical arcs, both with a clear and spectacular beginning, a series of conflicts/trials, and a typically apocalyptic or revealing resolution: